The Danube Cycle Path

 - Parking information

-Category A: Public car park in Passau, approx. 30 € per week, no reservation possible through Radweg-Reisen.
+Category A: Arrival in Passau: Public car park in Passau, approx. 30 € per week, no reservation possible through Radweg-Reisen.

-Category B: There is free parking at the Hotel or next to the cycle path, no reservation possible through Radweg-Reisen.
+Category B: Arrival in Schärding or Wernstein: Free parking at hotel of arrival, or close to cycle path.
+No reservation possible through Radweg-Reisen.

 - Returning to Passau